 The Texas Signal is a progressive, fact-based media company.
-Our mission is to build a first-of-its kind media ecosystem in Texas to help get the progressive message out and challenge right-wing Republicans.
+Our mission is to build a media ecosystem in Texas to help get the progressive message out and challenge right-wing Republicans.
 Think of us a megaphone to finally counterbalance right-wing conservatives who have successfully built their own media empire in the Lone Star State.

-Our political and policy content is edgy but fact-driven across all of our products, including this site, our political newsletter, podcasts, and events.
-Credibility is our currency.
+Our political news and opinion is edgy but fact-based across all of our products, including this site, our political newsletter, podcasts, and events.
 We also ensure the content is digitally delivered to key communities across Texas.

-For breaking news, confidential tips, and daily pitches, get in touch with us at Kevin@texassignal.com.
+For breaking news, confidential tips, and daily pitches, get in touch with us at email@example.com.
 We’d love to hear from you.
-Texas is massive and a ton of stuff isn’t getting covered.
+Texas is massive and we strive to provide compelling coverage of the entire state.

-David is president of The Texas Signal where he focuses on strategic partnerships and business growth.
-(Lee is not involved in editorial decisions, which includes story selection and coverage.)
-Previously, he was the Texas political director for Mike Bloomberg’s presidential campaign, the national finance coalitions director for Beto O’Rourke’s presidential campaign, and was a policy advisor to Beto O’Rourke during his Texas senate campaign.
-David graduated from Georgetown University majoring in government and political theory, and received a masters degree in international political economy from Stanford University.
+David is the President and Co-founder of the Texas Signal.
+He focuses on strategic partnerships, business growth, and policy for the organization.
+Previously, he was the Texas political director for Mike Bloomberg’s presidential campaign, the national finance coalitions director for Beto O’Rourke’s presidential campaign, and was a policy advisor for Beto O’Rourke during his 2018 senate campaign.
+David graduated from Georgetown University, majoring in government and political theory, and received a masters degree in international political economy from Stanford University.
 David is on the board of Chicken and Egg Pictures, To Educate All Children, Victory Fund, and is a member of the Philanthropy Workshop.
 You can follow him on twitter @davidleetx or via email firstname.lastname@example.org

 Fernando covers Texas politics and government at the Texas Signal, where he keeps a close eye on Republican lawmakers and leaders.
 Before joining the Signal, Fernando spent two years at the Houston Chronicle covering politics, breaking news, and climate change.
-He previously interned at Houston’s NPR station, News 88.7, where he reported on a wide range of stories in the Houston metropolitan area.
+He previously interned at Houston’s NPR station News 88.7, reporting on a wide range of stories in the Houston metro area.
 Before journalism, Ramirez briefly worked as a technical writer and as a comedy writer for Cracked.com.
 He is a graduate of the University of Houston, Jack J. Valenti School of Communication and enjoys reading, highlighting things, and arguing on social media.
 You can follow him on twitter at @fernramirez93 or email at email@example.com

 Sarah Taqvi, Podcast/Video Producer